-The SIFT Rules apply beginning with the 2007 taxation year of a trust, except in the case of a Grandfathered Trust, for which there will be a four year transition period and the SIFT Rules will apply commencing with the earlier of the Grandfathered Trust's 2011 taxation year and the first taxation year of the Grandfathered Trust in which it exceeds "normal growth" as determined under the Growth Guidelines.
+The SIFT Rules apply beginning with the 2007 taxation year of a trust, except in the case of a Grandfathered Trust, to which the SIFT Rules will not apply until the earlier of the Grandfathered Trust's 2011 taxation year and the first taxation year of the Grandfathered Trust in which it exceeds "normal growth" as determined under the Growth Guidelines.
 Under the Growth Guidelines, a Grandfathered Trust will not be considered to have exceeded "normal growth" if its equity capital were to grow as a result of issuances of new equity, in any of the intervening periods described below, by an amount that does not exceed the greater of \$50 million and an objective "safe harbour".
 The safe harbour amount is measured by reference to a Grandfathered Trust's market capitalization as at October 31, 2006 (the "benchmark").
-For this purpose, market capitalization is to be measured in terms of the value of a SIFT's issued and outstanding publiclytraded units, not including debt (whether or not that debt carried a conversion right or was itself publicly-traded), options or other interests that were convertible into units of the SIFT.
-For the period November 1, 2006 to December 31, 2007, a Grandfathered Trust's safe harbour is 40% of the benchmark.
-A Grandfathered Trust's safe harbour for each of the 2008 through 2010 calendar years is 20% of the benchmark.
+For this purpose, market capitalization is to be measured in terms of the value of a SIFT's issued and outstanding publicly-traded units, not including debt (whether or not that debt carried a conversion right or was itself publicly-traded), options or other interests that were convertible into units of the SIFT.
+For the period November 1, 2006 to December 31, 2007, a Grandfathered Trust's safe harbour was 40% of the benchmark.
+In the Growth Guidelines, as they were initially introduced, a Grandfathered Trust's safe harbour for each of the 2008 through 2010 calendar years was 20% of the benchmark.
 The annual safe harbour amounts are cumulative; whereas the \$50 million amount is not cumulative.
 New equity for these purposes includes units and debt that is convertible into units.
+The Growth Guidelines were amended on December 4, 2008 to accelerate the safe harbour amounts for 2009 and 2010 so that they are available immediately.
 In the case of Artis, prior offerings have exceeded the amount of growth allowed pursuant to the Growth Guidelines.